The Five Lincoln Memorial

-Springfield, Missouri, February 8, 2017; revised August 2017.
-The revision added the proposal section to the original report on the Lincoln Memorial Trees.
+Springfield, Missouri, February 8, 2017; revised August 2017, August 2018, November 2019.
+The 2017 revision added the proposal section to the original report on the Lincoln Memorial Trees.
 Recommended browser is Firefox.
 Note: To avoid the need for horizontal scrolling for some images, you may have to go to "View" on the file menu bar then to "Zoom" and "Zoom Out," once or twice.

 We Americans celebrate our presidents in many creative ways, for example: ceremonial speeches; various forms of literature, paintings, music, sculpture; and commemorative gardens and trees.
 The Lincoln Memorial Trees of Bloomington-Normal have particular significance because of his activities and heritage at those places.
 Abraham Lincoln had ties first to Bloomington, and legend holds that Stephen A. Douglas and he delivered speeches under the shade of an ancient oak tree there in the 1850s.
 Also in Bloomington Mr. Lincoln delivered his famous “Lost Speech” of May 29, 1856, in Major's Hall, and that speech helped to launch the Illinois Republican Party.
 In 1914, just before his passing, Bloomington resident Adlai E. Stevenson I, a former US congressman and vice president, and other civic leaders designated its Lincoln-Douglas-related oak as a Lincoln Memorial Tree.
 Mr. Lincoln was the attorney for the founders of Illinois State University (ISU)--then named Illinois State Normal University (ISNU, 1857)--and an official Lincoln Memorial Tree was planted on ISNU's main Quad allegedly just prior to his funeral.
 This webpage tells the stories of those and the other Lincoln Memorial Trees in these communities and proposes how ISU could advance its campus commemoration of the Lincoln heritage.
 I discuss ISU's Lincoln Memorial Trees first because ISU had such a designated tree before Bloomington did.